 Patent attorneys draft and file applications for patents and other intellectual property rights.
 Many offer other services such as advice on the subsistence of copyright and related rights, licensing and enforcement.
 Some are entitled to conduct litigation or appear as advocates in the civil courts.
 There is, therefore, a measure of overlap between their services and those of other IP professionals.
 Their expertise lies in drafting patent specifications in a way that meets all the requirements of the Patents Act 1977 while claiming the maximum protection for the invention.
 No other IP professionals are trained to do that though barristers specializing in IP ("patent counsel") are often asked to advise on and sometimes draft or redraft individual claims.
 Patent attorneys can practise as sole practitioners, in partnership or limited companies or as in-house advisors.
 Their professional body is the Chartered Institute of Patent Attorneys (until recently "the Chartered Institute of Patent Agents") ("CIPA") and they are regulated by the Intellectual Property Regulation Board ("IPReg).
 A searchable database of patent attorneys can be accessed through the "Find a Patent Attorney" page on the CIPA website.
-According to that database, there are a number of patent agencies around Cardiff and other parts of South Wales but none in the rest of the principality.
-The nearest firms to Bangor are in Chester and Liverpool and the nearest to Aberystwyth are in Wolverhampton and Birmingham.
+According to that database, there are a number of patent agencies around Cardiff and other parts of South Wales but none in the rest of the country, The nearest firms to Bangor are in Chester and Liverpool and the nearest to Aberystwyth are in Wolverhampton and Birmingham.

 What is a Trade Mark Attorney?